Co-Teaching for Unsupervised Domain Adaptation and Expansion: Related Work

-\textbf{Multi-Teacher Knowledge Distillation (MTKD)}.
-MTKD has been used in the context of multi-source UDA, where multiple domain-adapted teacher models are trained by pairing the target domain with each of the multiple source domains \cite{LIU2022108430,LUO2022108955}.
-Such a tactic is inapplicable to single-source UDA as this paper works on.
-In the context of standard supervised learning, MultiT \cite{you2017learning} transfers the dark knowledge of multiple pre-trained teacher networks to a student network by minimizing the KL divergence between the averaged prediction of the teachers and the prediction of the student.
-Treating the teachers equally, MultiT is suboptimal for UDA/UDE.
-Different from MultiT whose teacher networks are all fully supervised, the teachers in CT are trained by supervised and semi-supervised learning, respectively.
-Moreover, to deal with the labeled and unlabeled training samples in an unbiased manner, CT exclusively uses the label-free KL divergence loss.

 \textbf{Co-Teaching}.
-It is worth pointing out that the term co-teaching has been used in other contexts which conceptually and technically differ from ours.
+The term co-teaching has been used in other contexts which conceptually and technically differ from ours.
 For supervised learning, Decoupling \cite{malach2017decoupling} and Co-Teach \cite{han2018co} aim for label denoising within a single domain.
 Decoupling simultaneously trains two models $h_1$ and $h_2$, updating them with samples having $h_1(x) \neq h_2(x)$ in a given mini-batch.
 Co-Teach alternately uses samples correctly classified by one model to train the other model.
-Since both methods are fully supervised, they are inapplicable for UDA/UDE where the target domain is unlabeled.
-For multi-target domain adaptation, CGCT \cite{roy2021curriculum} proposes a co-teaching strategy that uses a dual classifier head to provide pseudo labels for unlabeled target-domain samples.
-As our CT is model-agnostic, any UDA method including CGCT can in principle be used as CT's UDA module.
+Since both methods are fully supervised, they are inapplicable for UDA / UDE.
+CGCT \cite{roy2021curriculum} proposes a co-teaching strategy using a dual-head classifier to provide pseudo labels for unlabeled target-domain samples.
+CT is a \emph{model-agnostic} meta learner, so any UDA method including CGCT can in principle be used as its UDA module.